Hydrogen Sulfide (H2S) Safety

 - Describe the appropriate responses to hydrogen sulfide exposures and emergencies

-Hydrogen sulfide is a chemical compound with the formula H2S.
-It is an extremely hazardous gas whose marker is the smell of rotten eggs.
+Hydrogen sulfide is an extremely hazardous gas with the distinctive odor of rotten eggs.
 It is colorless and very dangerous when high concentrations are inhaled.
 Hydrogen sulfide is highly flammable and explodes easily near lit matches, cigarettes, and other sources of spark or heat.

 How do safety professionals mitigate the risk of hydrogen sulfide gas?

 Engineering controls are the mechanical means to control the hazard at its source and are the preferred way to protect against hazards.
 Engineering controls are designed to eliminate the hazard completely, if possible.
-The primary engineering control used in eliminating hazardous gases is a ventilation system that removes the gas from the work space and makes the area safe for occupancy.
+The primary engineering control used in eliminating hazardous gases is a non-sparking exhaust and ventilation system that prevents the build-up of hydrogen gas.

 If engineering and administrative controls are not possible or are not fully effective, you may be required to use personal protective equipment (PPE).
-For protection against hydrogen sulfide we would be talking about respiratory equipment, eye protection and special gloves and clothing if skin contact is possible.
-If skin contact is possible, gloves and clothing must be made from a material that cannot be permeated or degraded by hydrogen sulfide and that is insulated to prevent body tissue from freezing.
+This would include respiratory equipment, eye protection and special gloves and clothing if skin contact is possible.